Charleston Property Management

 - Discuss with owners the pros and cons of different policies such as accepting pets, allowing smoking etc.

 - Create ads tailored to the property and advertising medium.
 Some of the mediums commonly used are:

 - Print publications

-- Work with other realtors and leasing agents to find a tenant
+- Work with other realtors and leasing agents to find a Resident

 - Field calls from prospects for questions and viewings

-- Meet prospective tenants for showings throughout the week and weekend.
+- Meet prospective Residents for showings throughout the week and weekend.

-- Provide prospective tenants with rental applications that are legally compliant with fair housing laws
+- Provide prospective Residents with rental applications that are legally compliant with fair housing laws

 - Collect applications with application fee